 Even Desktop Publishing Goes Light

 The powerhouse desktop publisher, Aldus PageMaker, has joined the "Simplify it" bandwagon with Aldus Personal Publisher.
-It occupies a niche between The New Print Shop Companion and heavy-duty commercial desk-
+It occupies a niche between The New Print Shop Companion and heavy-duty commercial deskusing the Powerhouse interface with your PCjr and the supplied software.

-(Continued on page 13)

 Put Your PCjr to Work Around the House!